realgjl/summer19/README.md

 ```
 Check the python version again and/or check if "conda" command works.

+p.s., to show the hidden files in Mac, press: "command" + "shift" + ".".

 ### Configuring Conda
 Before first use, the conda package management system needs some initial configuration.